4ions/AtomChat-The_escape_room/README.md

 ## Deployment

-To deploy and use in telegram
+To deploy and use in Telegram

 ## Tech Stack